The keyword planner is as important as making a Pin, especially if you’re a new or Intermediate pinner.

-The reason why we require Pinterest Keyword planner is because Pinterest is a free traffic Jackpot for new bloggers and we need it to unlock Pinterest’s untapped potentials.
+The reason why we require Pinterest Keyword planner is that Pinterest is a free traffic Jackpot for new bloggers and we need it to unlock Pinterest’s untapped potentials.

 A very important fact you need to know about Pinterest traffic is that you don’t need to wait months or years for your website or blog to gain domain authority as it happens on Google.